Aretha Franklin: 1980–2007: Arista years

-In 1987, Franklin performed "America the Beautiful" at WWE's Wrestlemania III; one source states that "to this day her WrestleMania III performance might be the most memorable" of the event openers by many artists.
+Throughout 1987, Franklin provided vocals to the theme songs of the TV shows A Different World and Together.
+Also in 1987, the artist performed "America the Beautiful" at WWE's Wrestlemania III; one source states that "to this day her WrestleMania III performance might be the most memorable" of the event openers by many artists.
+That same year, Franklin released her second full-length gospel album, One Lord, One Faith, One Baptism, which was recorded at her late father's New Bethel church.